MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 #### Enforce SWIFT CSP–CSCF policies

 You can use [Azure Policy](/azure/governance/policy/overview) to set policies that need to be enforced within an Azure subscription to meet compliance or security requirements.
 For example, you can use Azure Policy to block administrators from deploying certain resources or to enforce network configuration rules that block traffic to the internet.
-You can use built-in policies or create policies themselves.
+You can use built-in policies or create your own policies.

 SWIFT has a policy framework that helps you enforce a subset of SWIFT CSP–CSCF requirements by using Azure policies within your subscription.
 For simplicity, you can create a separate subscription in which you deploy SWIFT secure zone components and another subscription for other potentially related components.
 If you use separate subscriptions, you can apply the SWIFT CSP–CSCF Azure policies only to subscriptions that contain a SWIFT secure zone.

 We recommend that you deploy SWIFT components in a subscription that's separate from any back-office applications.
-Separate subscriptions ensure that SWIFT CSP–CSCF applies only to SWIFT components and not to customer-specific components.
+Using separate subscriptions ensures that SWIFT CSP–CSCF applies only to SWIFT components and not to customer-specific components.

 Consider using the latest implementation of SWIFT CSP controls, but first consult with the Microsoft team that you're working with.